trajkd/Finding-Lane-Lines-on-the-Road/writeup_template.md

 Another shortcoming could be identifying the lines if they get out of the region of interest like when a car changes lanes.

-### 3. Suggest possible improvements to your pipeline
+### 3. Suggesting possible improvements to my pipeline

 A possible improvement would be to use the HSV color space to deal with shadows.